pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/09-idealization-timing-and-regulatory-function.md

 Asymmetry injection represents the final attempt to resolve comparative threat without structural traversal.
 It is neither idealization nor exit.
 When injection fails repeatedly, delay itself becomes costly, and regulation must move on.

 At that point, the system can no longer remain in stasis.
-Rerouting, substitution, escalation, or crystallized stabilization become necessary—not because preference has changed, but because solvability has expired.
+Rerouting, substitution, escalation, or crystallized stabilization become necessary - not because preference has changed, but because solvability has expired.

 ### When Solvability Fails: Rerouting, Substitution, and Delay

 When no viable asymmetry plane can be identified within tolerance limits, regulation must reroute.
-In some cases, asymmetry is sought in non-interpersonal domains—institutions, metrics, abstractions—where retaliation is impossible and latency is minimal.
+In some cases, asymmetry is sought in non-interpersonal domains like institutions, metrics, or abstractions where retaliation is impossible and latency is minimal.
 In others, escalation accelerates or grievance crystallizes.

 These outcomes are not expressions of preference.
 They are consequences of prolonged unsolvability.